maruurrets/Project_Vehicle_Classification/REPORT_2.md

 ![](./report_images/epoch_accuracy.png)
 ![](./report_images/epoch_loss.png)

+The result of accuracy in test dataset was of 0.4844.

 I made another experiment training with imagenet weights and defreezing the las 30 layer of the base model, but the results were very similar.